jbenner-radham/fencechecker/README.md

 ============

 A CLI app that will execute any fenced code blocks of Python in Markdown files to ensure they don't raise any errors.
-Ideally used for code examples which utilize `assert` statements.

 ![Animated demo of fencechecker.](images/demo.gif)